 The 7470 is one of those rare ones you can find in a silver aluminium design these days.
 More often than not, TVs and computers are black these days, and I personally like it that way.
 Having said that, the NU7470 manages to pull off the silver colour well and makes it look premium.

-The obvious beauty of the display is how big, or should I say narrow, the bezels surrounding the display actually are.
+The obvious beauty of the display is the size, or should I say the lack of size, the bezels surrounding the display actually are.
 Modern displays are getting better and better at getting rid of it altogether, just look at my review of the Dell U2518d monitor to see what I mean.
 Samsung follows this pattern.
 And as a result, I managed to get a 43-inch display in my bedroom and yet it requires less room than my 40-inch C750 that it replaces.

-The stand is one of Samsung's curved stands and whilst at first I was a bit against it, I have realised after a few days worth of having my TV it's actually one of the most functional stands I've owned.
+The stand is one of Samsung's curved stands and whilst at first, I was a bit against its curved design, I have realised after a few days worth of having my TV it's actually one of the most functional stands I've owned.
 Not only do the cables route up the back of the stand, but the footprint of the TV on a unit like mine is actually quite small.
 The silver and grey stand in addition to the TV compliments it well and looks great.
 Overall, I prefer some of the other designs out there because it doesn't feel like it's cluttering up your TV table.
 I eventually did choose to wall mount my TV, however, and it complements the room well when wall mounted.

 The rear of the TV is quite basic, but unlike other manufacturers such as Sony or LG, Samsung goes as far as to make the back of the TV almost free from screws and inserts and attempts to make it as attractive as possible.
 Personally, I'm not fussed by this, but it's great to see the effort in doing so.

 The back of the NU7470 is quite basic with very few screws on it - quite nice.
 Connectivity for the TV is all on the side which is good if you are wall mounting it like this